 The course fees are substantially lower in Thailand, but when you include airfare and other travel expenses you don’t really save much, if anything, compared to studying at home.
 But it will be more fun.

-Advantages: You can combine your studies with a vacation in an exotic place, many choices of schools, many opportunities to practice on fellow students/vacationers, lower course fees compared to the West which allows you to study for longer periods of time.
+Advantages: You can combine your studies with a vacation in an exotic place.
+There are many choices of schools, many opportunities to practice on fellow students/vacationers, and lower course fees compared to the West so you can study for longer periods of time.